SplitGuard: Detecting and Mitigating Training-Hijacking Attacks in Split Learning: Results

-To show that SplitGuard can effectively detect a SplitNN server launching FSHA, we ran the attack for each of our datasets.
-Figure \ref{fig:main_results} displays the SplitGuard scores obtained during the first epoch of training by the clients against an honest server and a FSHA attacker, averaged over 5 runs.
-The $P_F$ value is set to $0.1$, and the $B_F$ value varies.\footnote{Note that the $B_F$ value does not affect the SplitGuard scores obtained against a FSHA server, since the client's loss function $L_f$ is independent of the labels.} We experimentally set the $\alpha$ and $\beta$ values to 5 and 2 respectively, representing reasonable starting points, although we do not claim that they are optimal values.
+Figure \ref{fig:main_results} compares the SplitGuard scores obtained against a malicious (FSHA) server and an honest server, averaged over 5 runs with a $P_F$ value of 0.1 and varying $B_F$ values.\footnote{The $B_F$ values do not affect the SplitGuard scores obtained against a FSHA server, since the client's loss function $L_f$ is independent of the labels, though as we will discuss later there might be strategic reasons for choosing different $B_F$ values.} We set the $\alpha$ and $\beta$ values to 7 and 1 for all datasets; we discuss further in Section \ref{usage} the way the $\alpha$ and $\beta$ values can be chosen.

 The results displayed in Figure \ref{fig:main_results} indicate that the SplitGuard scores are distinguishable enough to enable detection by the client.
-The SplitGuard scores obtained with an honest server are very close or equal to 1, while the scores obtained against a FSHA server do not surpass $0.6$.
-Notice that higher $B_F$ values are expectedly more effective.
+The SplitGuard scores obtained against an honest server are very close or equal to 1, while the scores obtained against a FSHA server do not surpass $0.8$, and vary more vigorously.
+Higher $B_F$ values are more effective.
 For example, it takes slightly more time for the scores to get fixed around 1 for Fashion-MNIST with a $B_F$ of $4/64$ compared to a $B_F$ of 1.
-The same can be said for CIFAR10 as well, although it is evident that the $B_F$ value should be set higher.